 Other Reasons to Invest

-• Investing is now less complicated than ever — It’s now possible to take a relatively “hands off” approach to investing by setting up recurring payments in an investment account, and utilising the Stop-Loss and Take Profit risk management tools.
+- Investing is now less complicated than ever — It’s now possible to have a relatively “hands off” approach to investing by setting up recurring payments in an investment account, and utilising the Stop-Loss and Take Profit risk management tools, depending on your investment strategy.
 It’s important to monitor your portfolio returns, but the investment process can be automated in a number of ways.

 Tip: Setting up a demo account on eToro is easy to do and offers the opportunity to learn about investing by using virtual funds.
 This risk-free environment is an ideal way to learn how trading works and test potential strategies.